BETHLEHEM ENCOUNTER 2017

-You are invited to participate in a one-of-a-kind trip to the Holy Land organized and lead by Beverley Timgren, a Canadian who has spent her adult life serving in the Middle East.
-This trip will allow you to interact with dozens of local people (Christian, Muslim, Jewish) who are impacting their communities through projects that address issues of peace, justice, and reconciliation, and care for the marginalized.
+This one-of-a-kind trip to the Holy Land was organized and lead by Beverley Timgren, a Canadian who has spent her adult life serving in the Middle East.
+This trip interacted with dozens of local people (Christian, Muslim, Jewish) who are impacting their communities through projects that address issues of peace, justice, and reconciliation, and care for the marginalized.

 • Cooking and savouring a traditional Palestinian meal with some of the inspiring women living in one of Bethlehem’s refugee camps.